jorgeberrizbeitia/cloudinary-mern-stack/README.md

 ***

-## BACKEND CONFIG STEPS.
+## Step 2.
+BACKEND CONFIG.
 Apply all below steps on your Server.

 1. Install the 3 packages needed for the process.